ClickHouse/ClickHouse/docs/en/operations/access_rights.md

 1. [Enable](#enabling-access-control) SQL-driven access control and account management for the `default` user.
 2. Login under the `default` user account and create all the required users.
 Don't forget to create an administrator account (`GRANT ALL ON *.* WITH GRANT OPTION TO admin_user_account`).
-3. Change default user in the server configuration for the user with required permissions.
-The user that is used for exchanging information between servers combined in a cluster must not have substantial restrictions or quotas – otherwise, distributed queries will fail.
+3. Restrict permissions for the `default` user and disable SQL-driven access control and account management for it.

 ### Properties of Current Solution {#access-control-properties}